 The Norwegian Forest cat is a stunning, strong-boned, semi-long-haired domestic cat breed native to Norway.
-These cats stand out with their rugged appearance and size.
-In addition to their sturdy bones, their thick hair makes the Norwegian Forest cat appear even bigger, resulting in one of the largest domestic cat breeds.
+These Scandinavian cats stand out with their rugged appearance and size.
+In addition to their sturdy bones, the thick hair of their long coat and a bushy tail makes the Norwegian Forest cat appear even bigger, resulting in one of the largest domestic cat breeds.

 Norwegian Forest cat | ...at a glance |